blind-computing/blindarch/README.md

 # TEST BRANCH FOR BlindArch

 # WARNING
 # This version is under development.
-DO NOT USE THIS unless you are working with us on testing.
+# DO NOT USE THIS unless you are working with us on testing.
 USE OF THIS VERSION MAY RESULT IN DATA LOSS

 ## This test branch adds an experimental install script based on the EZARCH scripting system by Eznix.
-## This version is heavily customized to assist blind users in a quick and basic install.
+## This version is heavily customized to assist blind users for a quick and basic install.
 For information on EZARCH, please visit the [main page on Sourceforge](https://sourceforge.net/projects/ezarch/)

 BlindArch is a project based on [Talking Arch](http://talkingarch.info) to create an ArchLinux install CD for blind and visually impaired users.
 It also offers an easy to use installer to allow users to set up a completely accessible and customisable arch linux installation.

+NOTE:  The partitioner built into the script WILL WIPE THE DRIVE YOU SELECT.
+You have been warned.

+You may choose to forego the parititioning and run the installer scripts manually.
+Simply partition as you would normally in Arch, mount your drives, then run the ezarch.bios or ezarch.uefi script to install either with legacy or eufi support respectively.

-You can download the latest testing image from the [Blind Computing download page](https://onlinemarketspecialist.com/blindarch/BlindArch-2020.11.21-x86_64.iso).
+You can download the latest testing image from the [Blind Computing download page](https://onlinemarketspecialist.com/blindarch/BlindArch-2020.11.22-x86_64.iso).

 NOTE: The listed address is a temporary placeholder until the ISO can be sent up to the BC server.